platformsh/platformsh-docs/src/development/transfer-dedicated.md

 Now, in a separate terminal login to the development instance using `platform ssh`.
 Run the same `echo` command as above to get the credentials for the database on the development instance.
 (The JSON will be slightly different but again we're only interested in the user, password, host, and "path"/database name).

-With the credentials from both databases we can construct a command that will export data from the dev server and write it directly to the enterprise cluster's server.
+With the credentials from both databases we can construct a command that will export data from the dev server and write it directly to the Dedicated cluster's server.

 ```bash
 mysqldump -u <dev_user> -p<dev_password> -h <dev_host> <dev_dbname> --single-transaction | ssh -C <USERNAME>@<CLUSTER_NAME>.ent.platform.sh 'mysql -u <prod_user> -p<prod_password> -h <prod_host> <prod_dbname>'